Georgia Tech vs. Virginia Tech College Football Odds, Plays and Insights - NewsBreak

 Virginia Tech Stats and Trends

-- Virginia Tech has covered the spread on two occasions this season.
+- Thus far this year Virginia Tech has two wins against the spread.

-- The Hokies have been underdogs by 4 points or more two times this year and covered the spread once.
+- The Hokies have covered the spread once this year when underdogs by 4 points or more (in two chances).

-- Virginia Tech's games this season have hit the over on two of seven set point totals (28.6%).
+- Virginia Tech's games this year have hit the over two times in seven opportunities (28.6%).

 - When Virginia Tech puts up more than 28.9 points, it is 1-2 against the spread and 1-2 overall.